 Growing up on a farm in Tennessee, I was influenced by wonderful parents, teachers, and friends.
 Their influence led me to graduate from Freed Hardeman College and Harding College – which led to marrying my best friend at Harding.
 Then, Fern and I served three churches in Tennessee and Alabama before moving to Long Island, New York in 1965.

 After the death of our oldest son Timothy in 1972, we struggled to understand our loss.
-Timothy's dream of a home for children seemed impossible.
-But in 1980 we dedicated our first hours at the Timothy Hill Children's Ranch on Long Island.
-Now the Ranch ahs three additional campuses in Massachusetts, Tennessee and Arkansas.
+Timothy’s dream of a home for children seemed impossible.
+But in 1980, we dedicated our first hours at the Timothy Hill Children’s Ranch on Long Island.
+Now the Ranch has three additional campuses in Massachusetts, Tennessee, and Arkansas.
 This is an example of the power of influence of a 13-year-old boy nearly 50 years ago.

 Here are some things we hope to leave behind: